trishullab/bayou/README.md

 # Bayou
-Bayou is a data-driven program synthesis system for Java that uses learned Bayesian specifications for efficient synthesis.
+Bayou is a data-driven program synthesis system for Java API idioms that uses the novel technique of Neural Sketch Learning.

-Click [here](https://arxiv.org/abs/1703.05698) for the arXiv paper on Bayou.
+To learn more, click [here](https://arxiv.org/abs/1703.05698) for the ICLR 2018 paper on Bayou.

 Try Bayou on your browser!
 Visit www.askbayou.com.